A Survey of Densest Subgraph Discovery on Large Graphs: Comparison analysis

 \subsection{Comparison of other variants of UDS}

 In addition to variants for different graph types and densities, the UDS problem has some variants that can be classified into two groups with different constraints:

-(1) Constraints on the number of output results: a) Density-friendly graph decomposition~\cite{tatti2015density, danisch2017large} enumerates all subgraphs and arranges them in order of density, and DS deconstruction~\cite{chang2020deconstruct} enumerates all densest subgraphs. b) Finding at most $k$ subgraphs that meet certain conditions, such as the top-$k$ locally DS with maximum density~\cite{qin2015locally,ma2022finding}, the top-$k$ subgraph with maximum total density~\cite{galbrun2016top,dondi2021novel,dondi2021top}, and at most $k$ subgraphs with maximum total density while limiting overlap between them~\cite{balalau2015finding}
+(1) Constraints on the number of output results: a) Density-friendly graph decomposition~\cite{tatti2015density, danisch2017large} enumerates all subgraphs in order of density, and DS deconstruction~\cite{chang2020deconstruct} enumerates all the DSs. b) Finding at most $k$ subgraphs with certain conditions, such as top-$k$ locally DSs with maximum density~\cite{qin2015locally,ma2022finding}, the top-$k$ subgraphs with maximum total density~\cite{galbrun2016top,dondi2021novel,dondi2021top}, and at most $k$ subgraphs with maximum total density while limiting overlap between them~\cite{balalau2015finding}.